Human placentophagy: Current beliefs among placentophagists

 During pregnancy, women often become iron deficient because iron is transported across the placenta to the fetus.
-Because low levels of iron are known to negatively affect mood, researchers are exploring the possible link between iron status and PPD.
+Because low levels of iron are known to negatively affect mood, researchers are exploring the possible link between iron status and postpartum depression.
 Placentophagy advocates claim that the placenta provides an excellent source of dietary iron, and may therefore improve maternal postpartum iron status.
 However, a recent randomized, double-blind, placebo-controlled pilot study conducted by researchers at UNLV found that consuming a commonly recommended daily intake of encapsulated placenta (approximately 3,000 mg per day) only provides about one-quarter of the RDA for iron for lactating women.
 The study found no differences in maternal iron status over a three-week postpartum period between women consuming 3300 mg/day of cooked, encapsulated placenta, and study participants taking a beef "placebo".

 Preparation

 In many areas placenta encapsulation specialists can be found to professionally prepare the placenta for consumption.
 Also, many online alternative health sources give instructions for preparing it personally.
 One common method of preparation is encapsulation.
 The encapsulation process can be one of two ways: steamed or raw.
-With the steamed encapsulation process, the placenta is gently steamed with various herbs (ginger, lemon, frankincense, myrrh, etc.), then fully dehydrated, ground into a fine powder, and put into capsules.
+With the steamed encapsulation process, the placenta is gently steamed with various herbs (ginger, lemon, frankincense, myrrh, etc.), fully dehydrated, ground into a fine powder, and then put into capsules.
 The raw method does not involve steaming first.
-The placenta will be fully dehydrated, then ground and put into capsules.
+The placenta will be fully dehydrated, ground, and then put into capsules.